Foreign relations of the Axis powers: United Kingdom

-In the UK, during the late 1920s and 1930s, there were some individuals and political groups that sympathised with fascism.
-They included Rotha Lintorn-Orman (British Fascists), Arnold Leese (Imperial Fascist League), Oswald Mosley (British Union of Fascists), William Joyce and John Beckett (National Socialist League), among others.
+In the UK, during the late 1920s and 1930s several individuals and groups sympathised with fascism.
+This included Rotha Lintorn-Orman members of the British Fascists, Arnold Leese member of the Imperial Fascist League, Oswald Mosley member of the British Union of Fascists, and William Joyce and John Beckett that were part of the National Socialist League.

-In 1938 a few western countries, including the UK signed the Munich Agreement with Nazi Germany.
+In 1938 several western countries, including the UK signed the Munich Agreement with Nazi Germany.
 In this agreement Nazi Germany received a strategically important part from Czechoslovakia.
 This was criticised by many, including the USSR.
 This territory was important for Germany and it allowed Germany to be encircled by the Western Powers.

-In the Far East in the same period certain individuals such as Reginald Johnston (Puyi's tutor), Brigade General F.H.
-Burnell-Nugent (chief of the British embassy guards in Tien-Tsin), among others supported the Japanese plans related to the Mukden Incident, the creation of the puppet state of Manchukuo and the open Japanese intervention in Northeast China.
+In the Far East in the same period certain individuals such as Puyi's tutor Reginald Johnston, chief of the British embassy guards in Tianjin Brigade General F.H.
+Burnell-Nugent, supported the Japanese plans related to the Mukden Incident, the creation of the puppet state of Manchukuo and the open Japanese intervention in Northeast China.

-During the war some British POWs served in "British Free Corps" (Legion Of Saint George) organised in January 1943, conceived by John Amery, son of Leopold Stennett Amery.
+During the war several British prisoners of war were recruited into the auxiliary Waffen-SS unit the British Free Corps also known as the Legion Of Saint George.
+It was organised in January 1943 and was conceived by John Amery, son of Leopold Stennett Amery.
 Heinrich Himmler was interested in the concept and ordered more volunteers to be recruited, but only approximately 30 soldiers volunteered for this unit (including 3 Canadian, 3 Australians, 3 South Africans and 1 New Zealander).
 The unit never saw any action, but a few men from this unit are believed to have fought in the Battle of Berlin.